toluwalojurotimiayeni/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-A function that copies a string
+A function that compares two string